 This is a vitally important step in combating male violence against women.
 Patriarchal myths must be exposed and challenged on a wider scale so that men can be free to develop their own identity, and on the basis of that, to unreservedly pursue equality.

-To invest in Restored to break the cycle of violence please give here
+Give to Restored to help break the cycle of violence